htylim/Ernesto/ARCHITECTURE.md

 - **The extension's own execution context** (`src/background/index.js`)
   - Starts and stops with the browser starts and stops.
-  - Is the extension's "main()", does extension initialization and kicks the ball rolling.
+  - Is the extension's "main()", initializes the ErnestoApp class which manages the extension lifecycle.
+  - Delegates all functionality to ErnestoApp instance.

 - **The extension's content script context** (`src/content/index.js`)
   - It is injected into the user's own tabs